EloMalakhi/boxweeper/README.md

 To get started you must have Python installed and if you don't have flask installed you can enter in terminal or Command Prompt:

-pip install flask

-for the version of this game flask was alternatively installed by entering

 pip3.10 install flask